cseanburns/personal_knowledge_mgmt/src/5-web-information-retrieval.md

 - The challenge with search is that we do not always know what text a document contains even if that document covers the topic or concept that we think is relevant.
 - For example, consider *synonyms*.
-We might want web pages that contain terms that are synonymous with our query term but do not actually contain our query term.
+We might want to find web pages that contain terms that are synonymous with our query term but do not actually contain our query term.
 But this can get complicated.
 If I search for **star**, could I also mean **principal, lead, hero, celebrity, stellar**, or **sun**?
 - What if a document only uses terms like **principal, lead, hero, celebrity, stellar**, or **sun**?
 Might it still be useful if I was interested in documents (i.e., web pages) about **star**?
-Probably not since some of those words, although synonymous with **star**, are not synonymous with each other (cf, **principal** and **celebrity**)
+Probably not since some of those words, although synonymous with **star**, are not synonymous with each other Compare the terms **principal** and **celebrity**.
+Both of these terms are synonymous with the term **star** but they are not synonymous with each other.
+Therefore, the synonyms of a term may not be synonymous with each other.
 - Other *wordy* issues include things like *homonyms*, which are words that are pronounced or spelled the same but mean different things.
 Thus, by **bark**, do I mean the bark on a tree or the word we use to signal the sound a dog makes?
-- Phrases are also important, with respect to term adjacency and word order.
-If I search for **forest fire**, search engines are more likely to return results where those two terms appear next to each other and in that order.
+- Phrases are also important, with respect to **term adjacency** and **term order**.
+If I search using a phrase where the term **forest** preceds the term **fire**, search engines are more likely to return results where those two terms appear next to each other and in that order.
 This will mean that documents that contain text about someone having a **camp fire in a forest** will be less likely to appear at the top of my results than a document that contains the phrase **the forest is on fire**.
 Or documents where the terms are in order but spaced far apart will also rank lower.
 E.g., if the term **forest** appears in the first paragraph on a web page and the term **fire** appears on the last paragraph of a web page, this web page will rank lower than a page that contains the terms near or adjacent to each other.

 ## The web is organized

 I mentioned above that the web is like a file system, the kind that you'd find on your own computer.
-By this I mean that the web is organized, even though it may not appear so.
+By this I mean that **the web is organized**.
 If we know a bit about its organization, we can take good advantage of that when we search.
 For instance, we can narrow our searches to parts of the web.